-- → In order to promote a more balanced distribution of support towards smaller or medium sized farms, all farms up to 300 hectares can benefit from an additional redistributive payment of EUR 40 for each of their first 30 hectares.
-Between 2023 and 2027, Poland will dedicate EUR 2 billion to this purpose.
-This represents almost 12% of its direct payment envelope. - → The Polish Plan aims to support over 2 300 investment projects in the field of energy production from agricultural biogas or solar power.
-It has also reserved funds to support investments in improving the energy efficiency of 2 100 farm buildings for agricultural production.
+- → In order to promote a more balanced distribution of support towards smaller or medium sized farms, all farms up to 300 hectares can benefit from an additional redistributive payment of around EUR 40 for each of their first 30 hectares.
+Between 2023 and 2027, Poland will dedicate over EUR 1.8 billion to this purpose.
+This represents almost 11% of its direct payment envelope. - Moreover, small farmers with holdings up to 5 hectares can receive EUR 225 per hectare under a dedicated small farmers' scheme.
+This scheme targets over 300 000 farmers and more than 800 000 hectares. - → The Polish Plan aims to support over 2 300 investment projects in the field of energy production from agricultural biogas or solar power.
+It has also reserved funds to support investments in improving the energy efficiency of over 2 300 farm buildings for agricultural production.